united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/grafana-plugins/umh-datasource.md

 <!-- overview -->

 {{% notice warning %}}
-We are no longer maintaining this microservice.
-Use instead our new microservice datasource-v2 for data extraction from factoryinsight.
+We are no longer maintaining this plugin.
+Instead, use our new plugin datasource-v2 for data extraction from factoryinsight.
 {{% /notice %}}

 The **umh datasource** is a Grafana 8.X compatible plugin, that allows you to fetch resources from a database